 Earlier, savings accounts interests were calculated on the basis of the least deposit in an account between the 10th and the last day of each month.
 And interests on saving account were fixed to 3.5 per cent.

 In 2011 banks were allowed to decide and fix their interests rates independently.

-Public sector banks offer 4 % interest on savings accounts, while private banks offer as much as 6 % interests.
+Public sector banks such as SBI offer 4 % interest on savings accounts, while private banks offer as much as 6 % interests.